It's that itchy, scratchy season for pets when fleas rear their ugly, annoying microscopic heads. Of course

 there are lots of chemical treatments and collars that can wipe out the

 annoying pests.
-But if those chemicals aren't safe for
+But you may be worry that if those chemicals aren't safe for

 you or your children to touch, do you really want them on your furry